ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 Follow the [GOV.UK Design System guidance on error messages](https://design-system.service.gov.uk/components/error-message/).

+#### Inline variant error messages

+In the inline variant, the red error border is attached to the whole item rather than a specific label.
+This is to help users find the error.

+INSERT EXAMPLE SCREENSHOT

 #### Showing multiple errors

 {% example template="examples/stacked-errors", colocated="true", height=590 %}

+Multiple errors work in the same way for both variants.

 Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).
 Once the user has resolved all the errors in the first item, display the next set.
 This should continue until all the errors are resolved.

-This ensures that users can still identify their errors if an item is added or removed.
+This ensures that users can still identify errors when an item is added or removed.

 <table class="govuk-table">
   <thead class="govuk-table__head">